Prayer Fuel

 • Pray for believers in this place to also exhibit radical, immediate, costly obedience to a good God who loves them and loves the Muslim people surrounding them.

-Related scriptures to pray for this people
+Related scriptures to pray for Tunisia

 Hebrews 11:17 says, “By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises was in the act of offering up his only son, of whom it was said, ‘Through Isaac shall your offspring be named.’
 He considered that God was able even to raise him from the dead, from which, figuratively speaking, he did receive him back.”

 Unlike the temporary sacrifices of the Old Covenant, we know that it is impossible for the blood of bulls and goats to take away sins.
-Pray for Muslims in this place to trust in Christ, who when He offered for all time a single sacrifice for sin, sat down at the right hand of God.
+Pray for Tunisian Muslims to trust in Christ, who when He offered for all time a single sacrifice for sin, sat down at the right hand of God.
 May they believe by His single offering, He has perfected for all time those who are being sanctified.

 Praying as a group?

 Leading others in prayer is a great step in making disciples.
 We want to celebrate your and their faithfulness.
-For each person that prays with you, we will add 15 minutes to the 0 days of prayer committed so far.
+For each person that prays with you, we will add 15 minutes to the 79 days of prayer committed so far.

 How many prayed today (including yourself)?